securitybunker/databunker/charts/databunker/README.md

 As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
 To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

-## Persistence

-The [Bitnami Databunker](https://github.com/bitnami/bitnami-docker-databunker) image stores the Databunker data and configurations at the `/bitnami/databunker` path of the container.

-Persistent Volume Claims are used to keep the data across deployments.
-This is known to work in GCE, AWS, and minikube.
-See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

-### Existing PersistentVolumeClaim

-1. Create the PersistentVolume
-1. Create the PersistentVolumeClaim
-1. Install the chart

-    ```bash
-    $ helm install my-release --set persistence.existingClaim=PVC_NAME bitnami/databunker
-    ```

 ### Host path

 #### System compatibility